Building Permits & Inspections

 Building Permit Conditions

-Building Permits are issued upon the following conditions in accordance with the the City of Fernie Building Bylaw:
+Building Permits are issued upon the following conditions in accordance with the City of Fernie Building Bylaw:

 BC Energy Step Code